tlux/tint/README.md

 ## Prerequisites

--   Erlang 20 or greater
--   Elixir 1.8 or greater
+-   Elixir 1.7 or greater

 ## Installation